-Evidence presented in open court or at an inquiry into a death can be reported in the media, as can unproven allegations, unless reporting restrictions are specifically imposed.
-As long as the journalist reports proceedings fairly, accurately, and in context, there is not likely to be scope for redress.
+Evidence presented in open court or at inquests can be reported in the media, as can unproven allegations, unless reporting restrictions are specifically imposed.
+As long as the journalist reports proceedings fairly and accurately, it is unlikely there would be scope for redress.

-When in court or at a hearing avoid discussing the case until you have the privacy of a room from which you can be sure you will not be overheard.
+When in court or at a hearing, avoid discussing the case until you have the privacy of a room from which you can be sure you will not be overheard.

 If approached by a journalist while the hearing is ongoing, ask them to contact the Dental Protection Press Office for assistance with their query.
-Your lawyer can also help manage the press in these situations.
+Your lawyer might also help manage the press in these situations.